jaantollander/LegendreSeries/README.md

 # Legendre Series for Piecewise Analytic Functions
-This repository is related to my article (*Exploring the Pointwise Convergence of Legendre Series for Piecewise Analytic Functions*)[https://jaantollander.com/2019-03-09-legendre-series.html].
+This repository is related to my article [*Exploring the Pointwise Convergence of Legendre Series for Piecewise Analytic Functions*](https://jaantollander.com/2019-03-09-legendre-series.html).

 ## Contents
 - `legendre_series.py` contains the code for computing the Legendre series and analysing the pointwise convergence.